A Better Bet for Bettors, tracking ID: UA-121606870-1

 –A key player or players is/are suspended for violations of team rules or run-ins with the police.

-–The coach decides to rest some of his regulars in the second half and simply cruise home to a win.
+–The coach decides to rest some of his regulars in the second half and simply cruise home to a win, giving the 2nd-stringers some playing time.

 –Team A is playing Team B but is unfocused and looking ahead to playing Team C the week following.

-–A team has to vacate some wins for recruiting violations.
+–A team has to vacate some wins for recruiting violations and you end up having to repay those winnings to your bookie.

 –Etc. Etc. Etc.